Introduction to Open Source Operating System

 Open source refers to the computer software or applications where the owners or copyright holders allow the users or third party to see, use and provide the right to modify the source code of the product.

 An Open-source Operating System is the Operating System in which source code is visible publically and editable.
-The generally known Operating Systems like Microsoft’s Windows, Apple’s iOS and Mac OS, and Android are closed Operating system.
+The generally known Operating Systems like Microsoft’s Windows, Apple’s iOS and Mac OS, are closed Operating system.

 Closed Operating Systems are built with numerous codes and complex programming and that is called source code.
 This source code is kept secret by the respective companies (owners) and inaccessible to third parties.
 By doing so, they ensure the safety and secure the Operating System and computer from any threats.